compbiozurich/UZH-BIO392/course-results/2023/Eric Thiele /Genomic data risks & opportunities which includes.md

 However, displaying the phenotype is only one part of what is involved.
 It also involves among other areas, identifying illness development risks, criminology-related investigation possibilities or hereditary backgrounds.

+Personally, I am of the opinion that G2P holds great promise for both the broad representation of the phenotype based on nucleotide sequences and the identification of people.
+As stated in the New York Times article "I've Just Seen a (DNA-Generated) Face," computer programs that can depict faces only based on genetic sequences are currently quite advanced.
+I'm still considering the relationship between epigenetics and lifestyle.
+Since these can greatly affect phenotypic, it is nearly impossible to accurately describe the effective face.
+Despite all of this, it is already possible to create a fairly accurate facial profile that is also instructive in terms of criminology.

 - Versicherungen

 - Epigenetic, Lifestyle spricht dem entgegen